 And of course, you’ll find one of the most beautiful beaches on Maui, just three miles north of Hana- the Black Sand Beach.
 In fact, it’s the perfect stop to celebrate finishing the Road to Hana in one piece (I mostly kid- some 500,000 people drive the Road to Hana each year!).

-One thing to note about driving here- the road right outside the park (creatively named Waiʻānapanapa Road) had some pretty gnarly potholes when my husband, Justin, and I visited.
+Regardless of which direction you’re coming from, one thing to note about driving here- the road right outside the park (creatively named Waiʻānapanapa Road) had some pretty gnarly potholes when my husband, Justin, and I visited.
 We made it just fine in a regular ol’ passenger sedan, but I’d recommend taking it nice and slow and really try to avoid driving here in the dark.